dasch-swiss/00A1-import-scripts/README.md

-### Data model
+### Create a data model with `excel2json`

 Before importing data into DSP, you need a data model.
 We have created a very easy one for you to get started:
 `import_project.json`.
-In order not to type everything by hand in JSON, you can prepare the structure of a data model with Excelfiles, and then use the command [`dsp-tools excel2json`](https://docs.dasch.swiss/latest/DSP-TOOLS/dsp-tools-excel2json/) to convert them to JSON.
-The Excel files necessary to create `import_project.json` are in the folder `data_model_files`.
+In order not to type everything by hand in JSON, you can create your data model in Excel, and then use the command [`dsp-tools excel2json`](https://docs.dasch.swiss/latest/DSP-TOOLS/dsp-tools-excel2json) to convert it to JSON.
+The folder `data_model_files` contains the Excel files necessary to create `import_project.json`.

 ### Import script